dapr/go-sdk/example/pubsub/README.md

 ### Run Subscriber Server
 when we use Dapr PubSub to subscribe, we should have a http or gRPC server to receive the requests from Dapr.

+We use the environment variable, Please set `DAPR_PUBSUB_NAME` as the name of the components: `messagebus` at first.

 Please change directory to pubsub/ and run the following command:
 ```bash
 dapr run --app-id sub \